fusesushan/docker_basic_python/readme.md

 # Containerizing Python App with Docker

 ## Overview
 This guide explains how to containerize Python applications using Docker, offering consistency, scalability, and portability.
+See the pdf slide to get detailed info.

 ## Key Points
 - **What is Docker?** Docker is like a shipping container for software, ensuring standardized packaging and deployment.